 Students in the program also have access to all the courses offered in the main Balfour Collegiate program.

-Students from grades 9 - 12 receive individualized and group instruction in academic and alternate education programs according to the Saskatchewan curriculum.
+Students from grades 9 - 12 receive individualized and whole group instruction in our academic and alternate education program in accordance with the Saskatchewan curriculum.
+Students are either registered in a regular grade twelve program or our Adult 12 program, depending on their needs and qualifications.
 Detailed program information is available upon request.

-Food for Learning: Nutritious food from the four food groups is provided free of charge by the Regina Food For Learning Program, three times per week.
-The food is prepared by volunteer students, mentored by a staff member of the Support Centre.
+Food for Learning: Nutritious food from the four food groups are provided free of charge by the Regina Food For Learning program.
+Lunches are provided three times per week for our students.
+The food is prepared by students who are mentored by a staff member of the Support Centre.

-Daycare: The Mackenzie Infant Care Centre has two locations, in and close to the school, to provide consistent and affordable day care for the children of our students.
-The Centre accepts children from two weeks to thirty months of age.
+Daycare: The Mackenzie Infant Care Centre has a total of four locations, in and close to the school.
+These daycare locations provide consistent, cost free day care for the children of our students.
+The centre accepts children from two weeks to thirty months of age.

 Students must complete an application for admission to the program.
 To obtain the registration forms or additional information, call the school at (306) 523-3215.
 During July and August contact the Balfour Collegiate main office at (306) 523-3200.